How Teens Can Convince Parents to Let Them Get a Driver's License

 Speaking of sales, there are few better ways to make your case for a driver's license than by putting together an actual presentation.
 No kidding.
 Set down on paper a list of the reasons why you are ready to drive.
 Keep it short and to the point.
 Then use your laptop to create some powerful graphics, add the right music, maybe even some video, etc.

 You can make your presentation amusing, even funny in places, but do not be silly.
 Give them a set of good, solid reasons.
 You want your parents to see you as mature and responsible, right?

 Add a section where you ask, "What are the concerns that keep you from letting me get my license?"
 Try to anticipate their answers and have your responses loaded into your presentation.
 Then pop them up at the appropriate time.
 That will impress them.

 Nothing will ruin your persuasive powers faster than throwing a fit, whining, or sulking.
 After all, you’re trying to prove you’re an adult ready for the road, aren’t you?

 This isn't as insidious as it sounds.
 Think of it as a bargaining process.
 You want something (namely, your license) and you are willing to give them something in return.
 We've already mentioned the best bribe you can offer, paying for your insurance.
 But there are plenty of others.

 You know your parents.
 Come up with some ideas that would be uniquely appealing to them.
 Just be sure it's not something that they expect you to do already, like keeping your room clean, doing your homework, walking the dog, cooking dinner every night, etc.

 Promising to do stuff that you are already supposed to do, only without complaining, will not cut it.

-Of course, part of being a busy teenager means that you might manage to have this sort of “annoying” schedule without even trying.
+Of course, just by being a busy teenager, you might have this sort of “annoying” schedule without even trying.